MartinPellizzer/terrawhisper-compiler/articles/astragalus-membranaceus/botany/morphology.md

 Leaf margins are described as entire, meaning they are smooth and undivided.
 The venation pattern on the leaflets is pinnate, with a prominent midrib running along the center of each leaflet.
 The leaflets themselves are simple, not divided further into smaller units.

 The attachment of the leaflets is at a common point, radiating out from a shared junction.
 Each leaflet is attached to the stem through a short petiole.
 Notably, stipules are present at the base of these petioles, enhancing the leaf's distinct appearance.

+The following table shows in detail the morphological characteristics of Astragalus membranaceus leaves.

 | Characteristic | Description |
 | --- | --- |